The Pied Piper of Hamelin is unusual, in that it is both a fairy tale (a story with magical elements) and a legend (a story based on real events).

 - Robert Browning wrote a version in verse.
 Consider a dramatic reading of the poem as an alternative to a play.
 You might prefer to have Browning’s The Pied Piper Of Hamlin as a picture book illustrated by Kate Greenaway; the title link will take you to it.

 - The word “pied” is not used very often nowadays, but it is a word in English, and it means “multicolored.”
 Words that people don’t use much any more are called “archaic.”
 Check out The Phrontistery for a good list of some archaic words you are likely to encounter in a fairy tale.
-If the class is interested, pull out all the stops and share The Word Museum: The Most Remarkable English Words Ever Forgotten with them.
+If the class is interested, pull out all the stops and share The Word Museum: The M

 - Try out online activities which not only check comprehension, but also offer practice with the mouse, drop-down menus, and so forth.
 This should cover some technology requirements as well as English.

 - Play “Follow the leader.”
-Click the link to find rules for a skipping game, or just have the leader wend his or her way through the classroom, while all the other students follow along, copying the leader’s movements.
+Click the link to find rules, or just have the leader wend his or her way through the classroom, while all the other students follow along, copying the leader’s movements.

 - What is the moral of the story?
 The importance of keeping promises is sometimes suggested, or the dangers of greed, but I am not so sure that there is a moral.
 I think it would make a good writing prompt.